 About the Center

-The Art and Culture Center/Hollywood presents contemporary gallery exhibitions, live stage performances, and award-winning education programs in the visual and performing arts at three unique facilities in downtown Hollywood.
+The Art and Culture Center/Hollywood presents contemporary gallery exhibitions and award-winning education programs in the visual and performing arts at three unique facilities in downtown Hollywood.
 The Center’s mission is to cultivate creativity and the support of the arts in our community through education, innovation and collaboration.

 The Center was founded in 1975 as the only visual arts non-profit organization in south Broward County, operating out of a small community space on Hollywood beach.
 The Center now manages visual arts galleries in the renovated Kagey Home built in 1924, the Arts School that is adjacent to the main facility, and a 500-seat theater in Hollywood’s burgeoning downtown.
 The Center is the third oldest arts non-profit in Broward County and the Kagey Home is a cultural landmark for the Mediterranean Revival architecture of its circa-1924 building.

 In March 2019, the Center was designated for $2.5 million in funds from the City of Hollywood towards its Arts Ignite! building initiative, as part of a General Obligation Bond referendum that was approved by Hollywood voters.
 These funds will be allocated toward the expansion of Center facilities with construction of a new Arts Education Building that will adjoin the Kagey Home.
 When completed, as early as 2023, the new education wing, with its gleaming façade and swooping rooftop, will provide the Center with a unique architectural distinction in Broward County of having adjoining, functional spaces built nearly 100 years apart.